swathiathul/operational-metric-analysis/Readme.md

 # Operation Analytics and Investigating Metric Spike

 Operation Analytics is the analysis done for the complete end to end operations of a company.
 With the help of this, the company then finds the areas on which it must improve upon.
 A key component of operational analytics is Investigating metric spike.
 A data analyst must be able to answer queries like "Why is there a drop in daily engagement" and help other teams do the same.
-What caused the decline in sales?
-Growth of etc
+What caused the decline in sales Growth etc

 ## Case Study -1: Operation Analytics